someparty/someparty/source/articles/2020-11-29-this-monologue.html.markdown

 >
 >This song was the first thing I wrote as I came out of the darkness and as you will see, it's a bowl of gummy bears in terms of joyfulness.
 Unfortunately for your ears, I've decided to keep Trashed Ambulance going so stay tuned for a few new tracks coming in this god-forsaken year because things will get worse but hey, at least we still have punk rock!"

-The latest Trashed Ambulance materials arrived through Montreal's [Thousand Island Records](https://thousandislandsrecords.bandcamp.com/).
+The latest Trashed Ambulance materials arrived through Montreal's [Thousand Islands Records](https://thousandislandsrecords.bandcamp.com/).
 Hauta and Jason (Ozone) Ezeard recently released the new *Bernie Goes To College* EP as [Burning Nickels](https://highenddenimrecords.bandcamp.com/album/shout-at-the-nickel), and the *Eloquent Trash* acoustic collection as [Jawsh & The Drowned Livers](https://highenddenimrecords.bandcamp.com/album/eloquent-trash).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QvA4CL87z6o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>